wintermeyer/phx_tailwind_generators/README.md

 ### Add CSS for the forms

 We are not 100% there yet because we need some extra CSS for forms.
-First step:
+But that is done in two steps:

 ````
+$ cd assets
 $ npm install @tailwindcss/forms
+$ cd ..
 ````

-Second step: Change **assets/tailwind.config.js** according to this diff.
+Change **assets/tailwind.config.js** according to this diff.

 ````
 16,17c16,19